Anonymous-paper-repo/UI-prototype/README.md

 String ontologyPath = "";
 ```

-Set the number of signatures the be eliminate.
+Set the number of signatures to be eliminated.
 In our experiment, this parameter was set to 10, 30, 50 in turn to compare the scalability of the two tools.
 ```java
 percent =10; // 30， 50
 ```
 After that, run the main method in mainTest.java to start the experiment.

-You can also run the executable file ‘evaluation.jar’ and pass in the above parameters in the command line to quickly run our comparison experiment.
+You can also run the executable file ‘evaluation.jar’ and pass in the above parameters in the terminal to quickly run our comparison experiment.
 For example, type 'java -jar evaluation.jar ./log.txt ./LETHEResult/ ./PrototypeResult/ ./testOnto/ 10' in your terminal.
 The program will read the ontology files in the testOnto folder of the current directory iteratively, and randomly select 10% of the concept names in the ontology, and submit these concept names and the ontology to LETHE and our tools to compute the UI.
-The results will be saved in the './LETHEResult/' and './PrototyoeResult/' folders, and the experimental data will be saved in 'log.txt'.
+The results will be saved in the './LETHEResult/' and './PrototypeResult/' folders, and the experimental data will be saved in 'log.txt'.